 You may be able to settle the outstanding balance for a little more than what the company paid to get your loan from the bank.
 This removes the lien from your property and eliminates the rest of the remaining balance.

-So while the lien still exists, the transfer of the note from one company to another could be great news for you.
-Call them and see what settlement or payment options exist.
+So while the lien still exists, the transfer of the note from 1 company to another could be great news for you.
+Call them and see what settlement or payment options are available.